-• ou resist, what encouraging words can you offer that part of yourself in ost your motivation? regularly to r life loves you unconditionally?
-Try to connect with that person remind yourself of your worth and your positive qualities.
-Remember to tell yourselt f the things they tell you.
+For those you resist, what encouraging words can you offer that part of yourself in order to boost your motivation?

+Who in your life loves you unconditionally?
+Try to connect with that person regularly to remind yourself of your worth and your positive qualities.
+Remember to tell yourself the things they tell you.